 Executive Vice President and Chief Operating Officer, Chief Financial Officer and Treasurer of Philippine Realty and Holdings Corporation.
+Mr. Medrano has served as Director of the Company since June 7, 2019.
 He was elected in 2018 as an Independent Director of Credit Information Corporation representing the private sector and Chairman of its Audit Committee.
 He is currently a member of the Board of Directors of Casa Miguel Condominium Corporation, Universal Travel Corporation, Andrea North Condominium Corporation and Recon-X Energy Corporation.
 He previously held the positions of Executive Vice President at Philtrust Bank; Vice Chairman, President and Chief Operating Officer at Producers Savings Bank Corporation; Senior Vice President at Asiatrust Development Bank; Senior Vice President at AB Capital and Investment Corporation and Head of Investment Banking and concurrently General Manager of AB Leasing and Finance Corporation; and First Vice President at AsianBank Corporation.
 He took his Masters of Business Management at the Asian Institute of Management from 1974 to 1976.
 He graduated from De La Salle College with a Degree of Bachelor of Science in Commerce major in Accounting in 1974, Cum Laude, and Bachelor of Arts major in Economics in 1974, Cum Laude.